Certora/Documentation/docs/gambit/mutation-verifier.md

 - `Running`, as seen above, indicates that the verification jobs are still being computed.

-- `Calculating` indicates that all the verification jobs have finished, and the results are now gathered and processed into a verification report.
+- `Calculating` indicates that all the verification jobs have finished, and the results are now being gathered and processed into a verification report.

 ![Mutation test calculating](doc/mutation_test_calculating.png)